CandanUmut/Poisonous-plants/README.md

 ⸻

-🌿 Poisonous Plants in Yountville, California
+🌿 Poisonous Plants in California

 1. Oleander (Nerium oleander)
 	•	Appearance: Evergreen shrub with clusters of white, pink, or red flowers.